kizouker/getAccept/docs/SCRUMBOARD.md

 Total: 16 hours left

+## constants.js common for both server and client

+## error handling if server is unavailable

 ### BUGS
  * when strike, roll1===10 => pins should sho nothing, now it shows 0
 - Estimate : 1-2 hours